tessercat/graceland-web/notes.md

 Make it plain, keep it simple, be less needy, don't be greedy.

 Be like water.
-Water helps everything and takes people's shit.
-It's consistent, open, tolerant, kind, fair, useful and adaptable, and above all, it doesn't get angry and hold grudges.
+Water helps everyone, but it's not arrogant, it takes people's shit.
+It's consistent, open, patient, kind, fair, useful and adaptable, and above all, it's not arrogant, so no one resents it.